bloomberg/hackathon-aws-cluster/README.md

 # git-hackathon-vpc

 This repository contains Python scripts and CloudFormation templates used to launch a cluster of user instances for a Git hackathon.
+The Python scripts require Python 3 and the 'boto3' module (install with 'pip' or any other mechanism you like).

 ## Setup